About Us

 It's now the Year 2000.
 These two colleges both thrived—more like friends than foes.
 In fact, they worked so well together that they decided to make it official.
 In the year 2000, like the kids from Captain Planet, NZABS and GLO combined their academic and missional superpowers to become a single entity: Pathways College of Bible and Mission.
 Shortly after its beginning under this new name, Pathways moved from a residential to field-based (e.g. internship) model, which has allowed Pathways to retain the best of both its predecessor colleges, top-notch biblical study and real-world practical ministry.

-The Legacy of Pathways Bible College
+The Legacy of Pathways Bible College Tauranga

 Back to the present day.
-Pathways College is carrying the torch, living into this rich legacy.
+Pathways College Tauranga is carrying the torch, living into this rich legacy.
 The name, structure and haircuts have changed; the goal has not.
 We’re still 100% committed to outstanding biblical and theological education.
 Throughout our history, we’ve trained 2000+ women and men to follow Jesus, become more like him and serve him whole-heartedly in the 21st century.
 Want to join us?
 Enrol today.

 NZQA Accreditation